 Many states enacted juvenile sentencing reforms in 2013, often in response to the recent United States Supreme Court case, Miller v.
 Alabama, which prohibits mandatory juvenile life without parole sentencing.
 Louisiana enacted legislation requiring a hearing prior to sentencing for any juvenile offender convicted of first or second degree murder.
 At the hearing, the prosecution and defense will introduce aggravating or mitigating evidence that is relevant, including the offender’s criminal history, family support system and social history.
 South Dakota enacted a similar measure, requiring a pre-sentence hearing for a juvenile who has been convicted as an adult for a Class A or B felony.
 At the hearing the defense will have an opportunity to present mitigating factors.

 At least four states enacted legislation generally related to juvenile parole.
 Wyoming enacted a measure that requires youth who are sentenced to life for first degree murder to be eligible for parole after serving 25 years in prison.
 The governor also has the option of commuting a youth’s life sentence to a term of years.
 The California Legislature created a revised parole review process for some prisoners who were transferred to adult court despite being under age 18 when they committed the crime.
 The law provides that eligible inmates can have their cases reviewed for possible release as early as 15 years into their prison sentence.
 This law will affect over 6,800 California inmates who were under age 18 when they committed the crime but were prosecuted in the adult system.
 Delaware law now states that an offender, who was under age eighteen at the time the crime was committed, and sentenced to a term of more than twenty years, will be eligible to petition the court for sentence modification after the offender has served 20 years of the sentence.
 If the offender committed first degree murder while under age 18, the offender would be eligible to petition the court after 30 years served.
-Indiana passed a blended sentencing law that allows judges to consider alternative sentencing and placement juveniles under age 18 who were convicted of an adult crime.
-A judge in Indiana can now send a youth convicted as an adult into a state-run juvenile correctional facility for appropriate supervision and rehabilitative treatment until the youth turns 18.
+Indiana passed a blended sentencing law that allows judges to consider alternative sentencing and placement of juveniles under age 18 who were convicted of an adult crime.
+With this law, a judge in Indiana can now send a youth convicted as an adult into a juvenile correctional facility for supervision and rehabilitative treatment until the youth turns 18.
+Once the young offender turns 18, the sentencing court must conduct a hearing to decide whether to keep the offender in a juvenile facility, send the offender to an adult facility, or to place the young offender in home detention or probation.

 Community Based Alternatives